Ditectrev/Microsoft-Azure-AZ-800-Windows-Server-Hybrid-Administrator-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Server1.
 - [x] Server2.

 ### Which three actions should you perform in sequence to meet the security requirements for Webapp1?
-To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.

 ![Question 145](images/question145.jpg)